Welcome to Jury Service

 Read the JURY SUMMONS CAREFULLY.
 The DATE and TIME for reporting are printed on this summons.
 The Courthouse is accessible for special accommodations: Call 814-693-3050 at least 72 hours prior to appearance.

 Juror compensation is set by Pennsylvania Law at $9 per day for the first three days and $25 per day thereafter, plus $.17 per mile from your home to the Courthouse and return for each day of service.
 You will be required to furnish accurate mileage from your home to the Courthouse on the pay voucher which is submitted to the Blair County Paymaster for payment upon completion of jury service on the first day.
-If you are selected on a jury panel, the additional days will be paid by check.
+If you are selected on a jury panel, the additional days will be paid on the same debit card you were given on Jury Selection Day.

 Kindly report to the 2nd FLOOR, NEW COURTHOUSE WING, 423 Allegheny Street, Hollidaysburg, PA 16648

-Kindly park in the designated area at the Duncansville Antique Depot, behind the Duncansville First Commonwealth Bank, 1401 Second avenue, Duncansville.
+Kindly park in the designated area at the Duncansville Antique Depot, behind the Duncansville First Commonwealth Bank, 1401 Second Avenue, Duncansville.
 The entrance is opposite the Ace Hardware.
-A van will shuttle you to and from the Courthouse, beginning one hour before your reporting time.
+A van/bus will shuttle you to and from the Courthouse, beginning one hour before your reporting time.

 Business-like dress is required.
 (Shorts and tank tops are excluded)